JWC1212/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to combine convolutional network with normal fully connected neural network.
+The overall strategy for deriving a model architecture was to use convolutional neutral network to map center camera's picture to sheering's angle.

-My first step was to use a convolution neural network model similar to the LeNet I thought this model might be appropriate because convolution neural network can process pictures from camera very well.
+My first step was to use a convolutional neural network model with 2 convolutional layers and 2 fully connected layers.
+I thought this model might be appropriate because convolution neural network can recognize pictures from camera very well.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I found that my first model had a low mean squared error on the training set.
+This implied that the model was underfitting.

+To combat the underfitting, I added another 3 convolutional layers.
+The first three convolutional layers have each a max pooling layer.
+I also added one convolutional layers with 10 units.

 To combat the overfitting, I modified the model so that the gap of mean squared error between train and test data set.

-Then I add a drop-up a layer.
+Then I add a drop-up layer after each fully connected layer.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track then recovered to improve the driving behavior in these cases, I recorded these cases and used them to train the model.
+At first turning-left curve spot where the vehicle fell off the track then recovered to improve the driving behavior in these cases, I recorded these cases and used them to train the model.
 In such a way the model can be generalized better.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes 6.
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the 5 convolutional layers and each layer's size in order is 16, 32, 48, 64, 64, 3 fully connected layers have each 100, 50 ,10 units and followed by drop-oup layer.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)